still-crazy-productions/raingull/project_log.md

   - `core` (for user management, plugin management, logging, message queues).
   - `email_plugin` within the `plugins` directory (for IMAP & SMTP email handling).
 - Opened the project successfully in VS Code.
+- Initialized a new Git repository and pushed to GitHub under `still-crazy-productions/raingull`.

 **Current Project Structure:**
 ```